 For those addicted to alcohol, quitting on their own is very difficult.
-Alcohol affects how the brain perceives pleasure and even how it learns new things.
+Alcohol affects how the brain perceives pleasure and learns new things.
 When you become addicted to alcohol, your brain does too.
 How hard is it to quit drinking?
-It’s much harder if you try to do it on your own.
-Luckily, Santé Center for Healing has detox, treatment and recovery plans to help you get and stay sober.
+It’s much more challenging if you try to do it independently.
+Luckily, Santé Center for Healing has detox, treatment, and recovery plans to help you get and stay sober.
+Contact 866.238.3154 for alcohol detox near me.

 How Hard Is It To Quit Drinking?

-If you drink every day, you should consider asking for help to break the cycle.
-Keep in mind that you can put your health in danger if you quit cold turkey.
+If you drink daily, you should ask for help to break the cycle.
+Remember that you can put your health in danger if you quit cold turkey.
 A supervised alcohol detox program in Argyle, Texas, gives you access to a staff of nurses, doctors, psychiatrists, and addiction specialists.

 In our detox program, you receive medication that reduces the effects of withdrawal symptoms.
 How hard is it to quit drinking?
 Without a controlled detox process, you put yourself at risk for gastric bleeding and seizures.
 These are life-threatening conditions.
-Therefore, we strongly recommend participating in a safe, supervised detox program, such as the one at Santé Center for Healing.
+Therefore, we strongly recommend participating in a safe, supervised detox program like the one at Santé Center for Healing.

 Long-term Health Risks of Alcohol Abuse